-The tradition of giving presents at Christmas has roots that go back as far as the Nativity story, whereupon the Three Wise Men gave gold, frankincense and myrrh to the baby Jesus.
+The tradition of giving presents at Christmas has roots that go back as far as the Nativity story, whereupon the Three Wise Men gave gold, frankincense, and myrrh to the baby Jesus.
 Giving gifts is one way we show our love for each other.

 Tinsel is mainly used to decorate Christmas trees; it can also be hung from ceilings or walls.
-Tinsel was also created in Germany, were it was originally made from thin strips of beaten silver.
+Tinsel was also created in Germany, where it was originally made from thin strips of beaten silver.
 It was added to Christmas trees to enhance the flickering of the candles on the tree.

-Candles represent man’s life spirit and the glory of Christ living within him.
+Candles represent man’s living spirit and the glory of Christ living within him.
 Candles were attached to the end of tree branches with wax or pins and were adhered to the tree to represent shining stars.

 Get into the festive spirit, start decorating the outside and inside of your home, put up the Christmas Tree, do some Christmas baking.
-Put the gifts them under the Christmas tree and open them on Christmas day.
+Put the gifts under the Christmas tree and open them on Christmas day.